c-host/mg-stract-optics-library-and-search-engine/CONTRIBUTING.md

-# Contributing to the Metagovernance Optics

-This is an experimental repo for metagoverning the Stract search engine trough the lens of Metagov.
-Contributions to improve and expand Metagovernance Optics are welcome.
-This document outlines the process for contributing.

-## How to Contribute

-1. Fork the repository.
-2. Make your changes in your forked repository.
-3. Submit a pull request with a clear description of your changes.

-## Guidelines for Contributions

-1. Ensure your contributions are relevant to metagovernance and digital governance.
-2. Use clear and descriptive comments in the optic files.
-3. Test your changes with Stract or another compatible search engine to ensure they produce the intended results.
-4. Update the version number in the optic file if you're making significant changes.

-## Contributing to Specific Optics

-When contributing to a specific optic, please consider the following:

-- **Meta Metagov Optic**: Focus on aggregating various aspects of metagovernance.
-- **Metagov Projects Optic**: Add or update entries related to Metagov projects and research areas.
-- **DAO and Blockchain Governance Optic**: Contribute content related to DAOs and blockchain-based governance.
-- **Digital Democracy and Civic Tech Optic**: Add relevant civic tech platforms or digital democracy initiatives.
-- **Academic Research Optic**: Contribute academic sources or research areas related to digital governance.
-- **Recursive Governance Optic**: Focus on self-referential and recursive concepts in metagovernance systems.
-- **Governance Tools and Platforms Optic**: Update with new or emerging governance tools and platforms.

-## Adding a New Optic

-If you believe a new optic is needed:

-1. Propose the new optic by opening an issue in the repository.
-2. Describe the focus area of the new optic and why it's needed.
-3. If approved, create the new optic file following the existing structure and naming conventions.

-## Community Interaction

-Some optic filess include a Community Interaction Section.
-When adding to this section:

-1. Ensure new domains or concepts are relevant and reputable.
-2. Follow the existing structure and formatting.
-3. Provide a brief explanation for your addition if necessary.

-## Questions or Suggestions

-If you have questions or suggestions about contributing, please open an issue in the repository.

-Thank you for experimenting with the Metagovernance Optics!
+# Contributing to Metagov Optics Library

+We welcome contributions to the Metagov Optics Library!
+Here's how you can contribute:

+## Creating a New Optic

+1. Fork the repository
+2. Create a new directory under `/optics` with a descriptive name for your optic
+3. In your new directory, add:
+   - Your `.optic` file
+   - A README.md file explaining your optic (use the template in `/templates/documentation_template.md`)
+4. Submit a pull request with a brief description of your optic

+## Naming Conventions

+- Use lowercase letters and underscores for directory and file names
+- Choose a name that reflects the focus or purpose of your optic

+## Documentation

+In your optic's README.md, please include:
+- A brief description of your optic's focus
+- Your process of developing the optic
+- Example searches and results
+- Personal insights gained

+## Optic Guidelines

+- Use comments to explain the purpose of each rule
+- Consider using `DiscardNonMatching` if you want to focus solely on your specified criteria
+- Utilize various match locations (Domain, Content, Description) to create comprehensive rules
+- Use appropriate boost values (1-3) to indicate the importance of each rule

+## Code of Conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

+## Questions?

+If you have any questions or need help, please open an issue or start a discussion in the repository.

+Thank you for contributing to the Metagov Optics Library!